microservices-community/website/web/events.md

 The Microservices Community is actively involved in the organisation of events around (but not solely dedicated to) Microservices.

-We welcome inquiries from the organisers of [activities compatible with the Community's goals](/activities) to get our support and collaborate in their organisation.
+We welcome inquiries from the organisers of [activities compatible with the Community's goals](/activities) and its [code of conduct](/coc) to get our support and collaborate in their organisation.
 We invite prospecting organisers to contact the Microservices Community Communication Group at the address
 <a href="mailto:communication@microservices.community?subject={{ 'Inquiry for supporting EVENT_NAME' | url_encode }}&body={{ email_body | url_encode }}">communication@microservices.community</a>.